[EXPLICIT INVOCATION ONLY] Creates dependency-aware implementation plans optimized for parallel multi-agent execution.

 Suggestions

-Fix the duplicate step numbering (two steps labeled '4') and consolidate the repeated clarification/question guidance from Core Principles, Step 1a, and Step 3 into a single clear instruction.
+Fix the duplicate step numbering (two steps labeled '4') and consolidate the clarification/question-asking guidance into a single location rather than repeating it in Core Principles, Step 1a, and Step 3.

-Extract the Plan Template into a separate file (e.g., PLAN_TEMPLATE.md) and reference it from the main skill to improve progressive disclosure and reduce inline bulk.
+Move the plan template to a separate file (e.g., `PLAN_TEMPLATE.md`) and reference it from the skill to improve progressive disclosure and reduce inline bulk.

 | Dimension | Reasoning | Score |